Mujadid13/golan-app/README.md

 * **Build Docker Image**: Build Docker images from your Dockerfile and push them to ACR.

-+ **Deploy to AKS**: Deploy the Docker images to AKS using Helm charts.
-The pipeline should handle upgrading or installing Helm releases with the latest Docker image tags.
++ **Package and Deploy Helm Chart**: The pipeline will automatically package the Helm chart (`golan-app`), update the Helm repository, and deploy it to AKS using the latest Docker image tags.

 #### Configuration Details: